Cycling Improvements

 Travel Impacts

-Although only about 1% of total U.S. trips are made by bicycle, several North American communities (Palo Alto, Madison, Boulder, Eugene) have cycling rates five to ten times higher due to supportive public policies (Comsis, 1993).
+Although only about 1% of total U.S. trips are made by bicycle, several North American communities (Palo Alto, Madison, Boulder, Eugene) have cycling rates five to ten times higher due to supportive public policies (AWB 2010).
 International studies also find significant differences in non-motorized travel patterns, as illustrated in the table below.
 High levels of cycling in such diverse communities, and lower levels in otherwise similar areas, indicate that transport policies and community attitudes are more important than geography or climate in determining bicycle use.

 Table 2 Mode Split in Urban Areas (Pucher and Lefevre, 1996)